OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

     Sun Mar 15 22:35:10 2020 [Z0][HMM][D]: Monitoring host localhost(0)
     Sun Mar 15 22:35:19 2020 [Z0][HMM][D]: Start monitor success, host: 0

-If this is the case, it's probably because the Monitor Daemon doesn't receive any data from probes, and could be caused by wrong UDP settings.
-You should not see restarting of ``onemonitord`` process.
+If this is the case, it's probably because the Monitor Daemon isn't receiving any data from probes and it could be caused by the wrong UDP settings.
+You should not see a restarting of the ``onemonitord`` process.

 Monitoring Probes
 -----------------

-For the troubleshooting of errors produced during the execution of the monitoring probes, try to execute them directly through the command line as oneadmin in the hosts.
+To troubleshoot errors produced during the execution of the monitoring probes, try to execute them directly through the command line as oneadmin in the Hosts.
 Information about malformed messages should be reported in ``/var/log/one/oned.log`` or ``/var/log/one/monitord.log``

 .. |image0| image:: /images/collector.png